edwardliu048/Edward-Liu/about.md

 Current bike: 2013 Trek 7.5 FX - modified with Shimano 105 front and rear derailleurs

-Also very passionate about cars - specifically older Volvo wagons and BMW's.
+Also very passionate about cars - specifically older Volvo wagons (P2 and older) and BMW's (E46 and older).